 Is Nevada tax-friendly for retirees?

-Yes, Nevada is very tax-friendly for retirees.
+Nevada is extremely tax-friendly for retirees.
 Since Nevada does not have a state income tax, any income you receive during retirement will not be taxed at the state level.
-This includes income from Social Security and income from retirement accounts.
+This includes income from both Social Security and retirement accounts.

-Additionally, the average effective property tax rate in Nevada is just 0.77%.
-The average total sales tax rate is 7.98%.
-That is higher than the national average but it is the only retirement tax that is higher in Nevada than in the rest of the country.
+Additionally, the average effective property tax rate in Nevada is just 0.69%.
+The average total sales tax rate is 8.14%.
+That is higher than the national average, but it is the only relevant tax that is higher in Nevada than in most of the rest of the country.
 Nevada has no estate or inheritance tax.

 Is Social Security taxable in Nevada?

 Social Security retirement benefits, even those taxed at the federal level, are not taxed in Nevada.
 In combination with the low cost of living in rural parts of the state, this can make it possible for many retirees in Nevada to use Social Security as their primary or only source of income.

 Are other forms of retirement income taxable in Nevada?